loopbackio/loopback.io/pages/en/lb2/AngularJS-JavaScript-SDK.md

 Use the LoopBack Angular command-line tool, `lb-ng`, to generate the Angular client library for your LoopBack application.

 {% include tip.html content="

-Any time you modify or add models to your LoopBack app, you must re-run `lb-ng` to re-generate the Angular client library to reflect the changes.
+Any time you modify or add models to your LoopBack app, you must re-run `lb-ng` to re-generate the Angular client library to reflect the changes." %}

-" %}

-For example, if your application has the [standard LoopBack project layout](/doc/en/lb2/Project-layout-reference.html), then in the `/client` sub-directory, enter these commands:
+For example, if your application has the [standard LoopBack project layout](/doc/{{page.lang}}/lb2/Project-layout-reference.html), then in the `/client` sub-directory, enter these commands:

 ```shell